OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: USER EVALUATION

 \section{USER EVALUATION}

-We conducted a self-guided user evaluation to let participants install and use \codename on their local machine with their local album data.
-This is to protect participants’ personal data including sensitive and personal identifiable information.
-In this section, we discuss the detailed process and the evaluation result.
+We conducted a user evaluation to test \codename's capabilities in handling real-world personal data by comparing it against a baseline system implemented with a typical RAG structure for question answering.
+Both systems were deployed on the participants' local machine to protect their personal data.
+In this section, we discuss the detailed evaluation process, metrics, and results, including quantitative results of the two systems' performances, representative examples, and qualitative feedback.